I’ve Finally Found Healthy Eggs!

 On their website, they describe their business thusly:

-“Vital Farms began with a husband and wife, 20 Rhode Island Reds, an Austin pasture and a commitment to animal welfare.
-Matt and Catherine aspired to produce ethical food and a sustainable business.
+“Vital Farms began with a husband and wife, 20 Rhode Island Reds, an Austin pasture, and a commitment to animal welfare.
+Matt O’Hayer aspired to produce ethical food and a sustainable business.
 Instead, they built a transformational one.
-Today Vital Farms partners with more than 200 family farms.
-Every hen is humanely treated, every egg is pasture-raised and we continue to elevate our (and the industry’s) standards, continuing Matt’s commitment to ethics over profits.”
+Today Vital Farms partners with over 300 small family farms.
+Our hens are humanely treated, our eggs are pasture-raised, and we continue to elevate our (and the industry’s) standards, continuing Matt’s commitment to conscious capitalism.”

 Another fun little thing they do is include a tiny newspaper-like insert Vital Times in each carton, with news, “bird of the month”, a cartoon, mission statement, and more!